tinyzimmer/android-farm-operator/doc/crds.md

 </tr>
 <tr class="odd">
 <td><code>external</code> <em>bool</em></td>
 <td><p>Specify that SSL is managed externally.
-OpenSTF will be configured to know it is being served over HTTPS, but you will be responsible for terminating TLS before sending traffic to the traefik instance.</p></td>
+OpenSTF will be configured to know it is being served over HTTPS, but you will be responsible for terminating TLS before sending traffic to the traefik instance.
+When using this option, traefik will listen for requests on port 80, and you can set up an ingress to <code>&lt;farm_name&gt;-stf-traefik</code>.</p></td>
 </tr>
 </tbody>
 </table>